How to get rid of a UTI fast and without drugs

 Surely you know someone who needs to know how to get rid of a UTI fast and without drugs, will you please share this post with them and also on social media?
 Thank you!

 UPDATE: I now know what can cause kidney stones!

 Kidney stones are caused by a build up of calcium in places it should not be vs. in our bones where it should be!
-If you've had kidney stones in the past OR if you're taking extra vitamin D or calcium, you will want to read this about vitamin K2 (and the implications can be even more dangerous than stones in places we don't want them, as in clogged arteries.)
-Hint: really almost everyone should be taking this!
+If you've had kidney stones in the past OR if you're taking extra vitamin D or calcium, you will want to read this about vitamin K2 (and the implications can be even more dangerous than stones in places we don't want them, as in clogged arteries — don't ask me why doctors don't know about all of this.)
+Really almost everyone should be taking this!
+(Don't forget to use the code KOP for 10% off.)
 Read more here: Are you taking calcium or vitamin D?
 What you MUST take with it!

 As always, remember I'm not a doctor or anywhere close.
 Do your own research!